 As Office Manager, Michelle’s duties include administration, reception, web- and copy-editing, among other responsibilities.
 She’s been a part of Toronto Arts Council’s team since 1997, previously serving as Ballet Creole’s General Administrator and Human Resources Clerk in her homeland’s Telecommunications Services of Trinidad and Tobago.
 Michelle’s skills as a performing artist and administrator are widely recognized in her Caribbean community, having performed with Ballet Creole, COBA, Canboulay Dance Threatre, Inner Stage Theatre, Naked Mask Productions and La Petite Musicale, among others.
 She is a lead vocalist in a number of active bands.
 Michelle has recorded lead and background vocals on a number of music albums, for artists and bands such as MOKA, Kobo Town, Dick Lochan (RIP) and most significantly, on the award-winning album Far From Home by world-renowned singer Calypso Rose.
 Michelle serves on TAC's Equity Steering Committee.

-Abhishek Rao, Accounting Clerk
+Abhishek Rao, Bookkeeper

 Abhishek has a master's degree in commerce from the University of Mumbai and is currently pursuing a postgraduate diploma in international business management from Seneca College.
 He had worked as an Audit Analyst at KPMG before joining Toronto Arts Council and Toronto Arts Foundation.
 He is ecstatic and enthusiastic about supporting a vision that assures that all Toronto residents have access to the arts.